x42/balance.lv2/README.md

 ------
 Many thanks to all who contributed ideas and feedback.
 In particular Chris 'oofus' Goddard, who inspired the current signal flow, provided the diagram and beta-tested the plugin.
+As well as tom^_ for feedback on the GUI in general.